kredde/corona-outbreak/README.md

 # COVID-19 Outbreak Analysis Italy

 These notebooks visualize the spread of the coronavirus in Italy and the province of Bolzano.
+They'll automatically be updated every day at 7:30pm.

 ## Notebooks
 [Italy](https://kredde.github.io/corona-outbreak/italy.html)